stelar-eu/stelar_client/docs/datacatalog.rst

 Tags are a way to categorize and label entities in the Data Catalog.
 They can be used to group entities by common characteristics, making it easier to search and filter them.

-Taggable entities include datasets, workflows, processes and tools.
+Taggable entities include datasets, workflows, processes and tools (so-called packages).